LearnOnDemandSystems/docs/lod/variables.md

 - **&commat;lab.Variable(name)** : used to recall the information stored in the variable "name".

 To use these variables in lab instructions:
-1. Place the **textbox replacement token** where you would like the user to enter information into.
+1. Place the **TextBox replacement token** where you would like the user to enter information into.
 1. Next, place the **variable(name) replacement token** where you would like the entered information to be recalled.
     1. This could be in one or more locations throughout the manual.

-It is highly recommended that you give the textbox a unique name in the (name) section of the replacement token.
+It is highly recommended that you give the TextBox a unique name in the (name) section of the replacement token.
 That same (name) is required in the variable(name) replacement token when the the stored information is needed.
-Giving these unique names, enables you to use more than one textbox variable in a single lab.
+Giving these unique names, enables you to use more than one TextBox variable in a single lab.

->[!knowledge] For example, you could create a variable with &commat;lab.textbox(studentPassword) and ask the student to enter a password in the field.
+>[!knowledge] For example, you could create a variable with &commat;lab.TextBox(studentPassword) and ask the student to enter a password in the field.
 Later in the lab you could recall the student's password with &commat;lab.Variable(studentPassword).
 This prevents the student from having to remember or write down their password, since it is stored in the lab by a variable.

-Below is how the textbox and variable will look in a lab environment:
+Below is how the TextBox and variable will look in a lab environment:

 - Defining Variable in lab instruction editor view: